-Particular experience litigating large catastrophic property and casualty disputes and losses.
+Particular experience litigating large catastrophic property losses, significant environmental sites, and complex trust disputes.

 Examples of losses include the Northeast Power Outage of 2003, World Trade Center 7 building collapse, numerous power plant losses, water damaged structures, a food processing plant, warehouses, a telephone switching station, major office buildings, an airplane hangar, a grain elevator, chemical spill, paper mills, a commercial horse barn, mining facility, and a world famous painting.
 These losses involved fires, explosions, floods, construction defects, pollution and environmental damage, mold, electrical malfunctions, chemical spills, arson and terroristic acts.

-Counsels and represents insurance companies, private corporations, and individuals involved in coverage disputes, including property, liability, environmental, intellectual property, life insurance, crime and fidelity, employment practices, product liability, construction and builders risk, as well as antitrust, fraud, and wrongful market conduct cases in court and arbitration.
-Represents special insurance risk programs for cities, schools and nonprofits.
+Counsels and represents private corporations, insurance companies, and individuals involved in coverage disputes, including property, liability, E&O, environmental, directors and officers, life insurance, crime and fidelity, employment practices, construction and builders-risk, as well as antitrust, fraud, and wrongful market conduct cases in court and arbitration.
+Represented special insurance risk programs for cities, schools and nonprofits.

 - Adjunct Professor at the University of Minnesota Law School teaching the Insurance Law Clinic.